 Restrictions for CFM Support on C-VLANs

-•Autocreation of MIPs on C-VLANs is not supported.
+Autocreation of MIPs on double-tagged services is not supported.

 A dot1q-tunnel or selective QnQ interface represents a demarcation point between a C-VLAN space and an S-VLAN space.
 For purposes of CFM protocol processing, a dot1q-tunnel port is modeled as having two components: a C-VLAN component and an S- VLAN component.
 The C-VLAN component processes double-tagged packets from the relay-function and single-tagged packets from the wire.
 The S-VLAN component processes single-tagged packets from the relay-function and untagged packets from the wire.